President Donald Trump has said a coronavirus vaccine made by Moderna has been approved for use in the US and distribution will start immediately.

 – When will the Moderna vaccine arrive in the UK?

 The Government has signed a deal for seven million doses of the Moderna vaccine for the UK.

 That is enough for around 3.5 million people, who will each receive two doses.

 According to the Government, Moderna is scaling up its European supply chain which means these doses would become available in the UK in the spring at the earliest.

 The UK’s Medicines and Healthcare products Regulatory Agency (MHRA) has been conducting a rolling review of the vaccine.

 There have been concerns that a Covid-19 vaccine will not work as well on elderly people, much like the annual flu jab.

-But data from Moderna suggests the jab is highly effective in preventing people getting ill and works across all age groups, including the elderly.
+However, data from Moderna suggests the jab works across all age groups, including the elderly.

-The Pfizer and AstraZeneca jabs have also been shown to work effectively in the elderly.
+The Pfizer jab has also been shown to work effectively in the elderly.